ezimuel/PHPWebBench/README.md

     $ php composer.phar install

 Composer will install the dependencies of the project inside the vendor folder.
-After that you can start to use PHPWebBench from the command line using the *runbench.php* script.
+After that, you can start to use PHPWebBench from the command line using the *runbench.php* script.

 ### USAGE